How to Get Published in Wired: A Guide for Tech Executives

 Underestimating the editing process.
 Wired editors may substantially restructure your argument.
 This is not a sign of failure.
 It is normal.
 Executives who submit polished drafts and resist revision have a much lower success rate than those who pitch a strong idea and trust the collaborative edit process.

 The AEO case for Wired: A published Wired article becomes a persistent citation source for AI search engines.
 When a prospect asks ChatGPT or Perplexity who the leading voices in your space are, your Wired byline is exactly the kind of signal those systems are trained to recognize and surface.
-In a world where 58.5% of searches end zero-click (SparkToro, 2024), being the cited authority is more valuable than ranking tenth on a list.
+In a world where roughly 68% of US searches end zero-click (SparkToro, 2026), being the cited authority is more valuable than ranking tenth on a list.